llarrynguyen/go-tezos-indexer/README.md

-# Blockwatch Tezos Indexer
+# Tezos Indexer

-© 2020-2022 Blockwatch Data Inc., All rights reserved.

 All-in-one zero-conf blockchain indexer for Tezos.
 A fast, convenient and resource friendly way to gain tactical insights and build dapps on top of Tezos.
-Supported by [Blockwatch Data](https://blockwatch.cc), Pro version available on request.

 For support, talk to us on [Twitter](https://twitter.com/tzstats) or [Discord](https://discord.gg/D5e98Hw).